Support Page Content

 There are three scholarships in the Department of Economics.
 CSU, Sacramento is now offering scholarships centrally so you will need to apply for scholarships through the Financial Aid Office.
 If you receive financial aid you are eligible for any scholarship on campus and will be matched automatically.

-The Robert L. Curry Jr. and Chi-Ming Dana Curry Scholarship is awarded in the Spring and is also available for Graduate Students in Economics.
+The Robert L. Curry Jr. and Chi-Ming Dana Curry Scholarship is for Undergraduate and Graduate Students in Economics.

 - Jose Pequeno (Spring 2019)